Power cuts can affect many daily activities that we take for granted, from turning lights on and charging phones to refrigerating food.

 - If there’s a serious immediate emergency risk, call the emergency services too.

-It doesn’t matter who you choose to buy electricity from - anyone can call.
-It will put you straight through to your local electricity network operator – the company that manages the cables, wires and substations that bring electricity into homes and businesses in your area.
+It doesn’t matter who you choose to buy electricity from - anyone can call 105.
+They will put you straight through to your local electricity network operator – the company that manages the cables, wires and substations that bring electricity into homes and businesses in your area.

 If you have medical equipment that may be affected by a power cut, please discuss your concerns and needs with your carer or doctor.
 Ensure that essential equipment has battery back-up.